The Intent, implementation and Impact of our Curriculum – Mathematics

 - The large majority of our pupils progress through the curriculum content at the same pace.
 Differentiation is achieved by emphasising deep knowledge and through individual support with pre-teaching and rapid intervention.

 - Practice and consolidation play a central role.
-Carefully designed conceptual and procedural variation in the Power Maths resources builds fluency and understanding of underlying mathematical concepts in tandem.
+Carefully designed conceptual and procedural variation in the planning of resources builds fluency and understanding of underlying mathematical concepts in tandem.

 - Teachers use precise questioning in class to test conceptual and procedural knowledge and assess pupils regularly to identify those requiring intervention so that all pupils keep up.